-A healthy sugar cookie recipe using oat or almond flour.
+A healthy sugar cookies using oat or almond flour.
 My cookies have a perfectly crisp edge, chewy center and crunchy sugar top.
 Plus they are super easy to make.
 Egg-free, vegan, and gluten-free.
 View the step by step video below!

-This classic sugar cookie recipe is healthier by swapping processed ingredients with healthy ones.
+These classic sugar cookies are healthier by swapping processed ingredients with healthy ones.
 Each cookie carries 2 grams of protein and 3 grams of fiber.

 The added nutrition is largely because I use oat flour instead of processed white flour.
 Oat flour which is basically ground oats, brings fiber and essential nutrients to the cookie.
 Aquafaba or apple sauce is used instead of eggs, making the recipe lighter and vegan.
 And there are only 5 recipe steps and no waiting for the dough to chill, thanks to the stability of the oat flour.